-everybody has their own distinct style of using the editor of their choice. when i am using vi, which is always an alias of vim actually, i prefer to have the following defined in the .vimrc file in the root directory of my user on gnu linux/mac os.
+everybody has their own distinct style of using the editor of their choice. when i am using vim, i prefer to have the following defined in the .vimrc file in the root directory of my user on gnu linux/mac os.

 if you’re using a mac os, and would like to configure a .vimrc file which can be used globally for all users, then you would want to store it in this location – /usr/share/vim